mwmichel25/director-scripts/README.md

 ## Code Contributing

-In order to contribute code you must sign the ICLA(https://github.com/cloudera/livy/wiki/Individual-Contributor-License-Agreement-(ICLA) and CCLA(https://github.com/cloudera/livy/wiki/Corporate-Contributor-License-Agreement-(CCLA).
+In order to contribute code you must sign the ICLA(https://github.com/cloudera/livy/wiki/Individual-Contributor-License-Agreement-(ICLA) or CCLA(https://github.com/cloudera/livy/wiki/Corporate-Contributor-License-Agreement-(CCLA).
 It is a requirement that you sign one of the license agreements for us to recognize and use the code you have contributed.
 You only need to sign the agreement once then you can get started.